facebook

 There’s no genetic link associated with plantar fasciitis.
 It isn’t an inherited condition and typically develops due to factors like strain, overuse, or foot mechanics.

-How does plantar fasciitis pain feel?
+What does plantar fasciitis feel like?

 When should plantar fasciitis pain prompt a visit to a podiatrist?